Luracast/Restler/README.md

 ### 3. Configure

-Ideally public folder should be mapped as your web root, It is optional, but recommended to avoid exposing unneeded files and folders.
+Ideally public folder should be mapped as your web root, It is optional, but recommended avoiding exposing unneeded files and folders.

 ### 4. Try it out